 Easter Song - He Rose from the Dead

-This hymn author and composer of this simple Easter song are unknown.
+This is a song for Easter.
 The structure is simple and there is repetition in the lyrics which suggests that it was intended for children.

-It was included in Songs of the Spirit, Volume 3, published by Kevin Mayhew Ltd in 1987, with an arrangement by Anthony Sharpe.
-But no other publications have been found.
-If you have any further information about it, please leave a note in the comments section at the bottom of the page.
+• Songs of the Spirit, Volume 3, published by Kevin Mayhew Ltd in 1987, with an arrangement by Anthony Sharpe.

 Downloads